 Funds Development Manager

 Heidi is a graduate of Wilfrid Laurier University with a degree in Global Studies, and came to 4-H Canada after spending three years working in program and funds development at an international relief and development organization.
 Heidi was attracted to 4-H Canada because the organization allows youth to cultivate a wide variety of important skills through participation in 4-H programs.
 She also loves that 4-H Canada gives youth the opportunity to get engaged not only in Canada, but around the world.
-Outside work, Heidi is passionate about giving back and volunteers in Canada and internationally, working with various youth organizations that support literacy, mental health, and healthy living through sport and recreation.
+Outside work, Heidi is passionate about giving back and volunteers, working with various youth organizations that support literacy, mental health, and healthy living through sport and recreation.

 Finance and Administration Director

 Don brings a wealth of financial and not-for profit management experience to 4-H Canada.
 His connection with rural Canada began when working with Farm Credit Canada and then subsequently serving Canadian agriculture through his employment with Farm Management Canada.
 The later afforded Don the opportunity to participate in the creation of learning resources for Canadian farm managers and marketing these publications, CD’s and DVD’s at many agricultural exhibitions and conferences from coast to coast.
 In his role of leading a national not-for-profit training and development organization for accountants in governments, Don introduced distant-learning to this community through a successful series of webinars.
 Beyond the workplace Don has served as a volunteer on several not-for-profit boards, been a travel agency group tour leader to numerous locations worldwide, and is a sports aficionado organizing an adult volleyball league, being a downhill skier and is a tennis enthusiast.

 Government Relations Director